korfuri/django-prometheus/documentation/exports.md

     execute_from_command_line(sys.argv + ['--noreload'])
 ```

-## Exporting /metrics in a WSGI application with multiple processes
+## Exporting /metrics in a WSGI application with multiple processes per process

 If you're using WSGI (e.g. with uwsgi or with gunicorn) and multiple
 Django processes, using either option above won't work, as requests